Staying Resilient In Uncertain And Changing Times

 Louise Le Gat is an experienced facilitator, retreat leader and executive coach, and creator of the ‘Positive Energy Leaders’ Journey.
 She helps leaders who are at a pivotal moment in their careers get inspired, align to their real purpose and step into their true leadership.

 We truly believe that we can do this.
-That, if enough of us commit to being purpose-led leaders and take care of our own garden patch, we can build a new world where we can all flourish together - where we deeply value people, planet and prosperity.
+That, if enough of us commit to being purpose-led changemakers and to evolving the world by being uniquely ourselves, we can create a new world - where we all flourish together deeply valuing prosperity, people and planet.

-All it takes is for us to remember who we are, do what we are here to do and make that difference only we can make.
+What it takes is for us to remember who we are really here to be, do what we are here to do and make that difference only we can make.
+By igniting our potential, actualising our purpose and up-levelling our impact through our lives, work and leadership.

-So join us by signing up below to The Time Of Lighthouses: Broadcasts From The New to receive inspiration through our shorts, whispers, letters, programmes and whatever else we feel called to create to support you.
-Look forward to walking with you on this journey!
+So join us by signing up below to Our Broadcasts From The New to receive weekly inspiration through our shorts, letters, messages and information about our programmes and whatever else we feel called to create to support you.
+Look forward to being on this adventure together!

-Louise Le Gat, Founder Of The Purpose-Led School
+Louise Le Gat, Founder Of The Purpose-Led Company